droidengineer/goldparser-rs/README.md

 ## Deterministic Finite Automata

-One of the major components of GOLD (and many other parsing systems) is the tokenizer.
-The goal of the tokenizer (also called a scanner) is to recognize different tokens and pass this information to the parsing algorithm.
+One of the major components of GOLD (and many other parsing systems) is the Tokenizer.
+The goal of the Tokenizer (also called a scanner) is to recognize different Tokens and pass this information to the parsing algorithm.